concord-workflow/mica/docs/index.md

 In this example, we changed /examples/materialize/v1-to-v2 to disallow any extra properties (by adding `additionalProperties: false`).
 As the result, the validation fails for both entities.

-## Entity Validation

-To validate an entity of kind `K`, Mica looks up the `/mica/kind/v1` entity with name `K`.
-An entity cannot be created or updated if the schema is not found.

 ## Supported JSON Schema Features